Skip to main content

 Baiting

 A baiting permit is required for any bait site.
-Baiting permit applications (no fee) are available at any Fish and Game office or online at huntnh.com/licensing/forms.html.
+Current baiting permit applications (no fee) are available at any Fish and Game office or online at huntnh.com/licensing-forms.
 Applications for permits to bait wildlife on private property must be signed by the landowner.
-No bait shall be placed until two copies of the bait permit and map have been submitted to the Wildlife Division at Fish and Game headquarters in Concord.
+No bait shall be placed until two copies of the bait permit and topographic map have been submitted to the Wildlife Division at Fish and Game headquarters in Concord.
 No bait may be placed from April 15 through August 31 (dates inclusive).
 Bait may not be placed at any site until the baiting season for that species is open.
+Outdated versions of baiting permits will not be accepted.

 • A landowner placing bait on his or her own property does not need to submit a baiting permit or map.